 Just because a 10” miter saw isn’t an ideal choice for cutting 4x4s, doesn’t mean that it’s not a useful tool to keep in your workshop.
 In fact, the 10” miter saw is superior to the 12” miter saw in terms of mobility.

 For most smaller home repair jobs, a 10 inch miter saw will suffice.
 They are lighter than a 12 inch miter saw, easier to handle, draw less power, and have their advantageous if you're operating a smaller shop with restricted space.

 Unless you’re a professional carpenter, there’s little to no reason to own both types of miter saws.
 If your daily activities don’t include cutting through 4x4s on a regular basis, then the 12” miter saw is something that you’ll rarely need.

 Assuming that you really have to cut some 4x4 studs and you can’t rely on anything other than your 10” miter saw, it’s best to know how to do it properly so that you’ll put as little stress as possible on the tool and its blade.

 It’s as much about the preparation as it is about actually making the cut.
 There are four steps to follow.
 It’s not rocket science, but the rules featured below are very important.

 Grab your pencil and a square to make the appropriate measurements.
 Draw a line or mark on the 4x4 clearly, to ensure some degree of accuracy on the cut.
 Make sure that you mark the 4x4 on all sides.
 You’ll see why in the last step.

 After the stock has been marked, you’ll have to prepare or configure the miter saw.
 Stabilize it to the workbench.
 It will need better stability than usual since the motor will be pushed to its limits and beyond.

 Calibrate the blade’s angle so that it will fall straight down on at a 90-degree angle on the stock.
 Always recheck the angle using a square.
-Do this to make sure that your miter saw calibrations aren’t off and to ensure that the cut will be accurate.
+Do this to make sure that when you use the miter saw, the calibrations aren’t off and to ensure that the cut will be accurate.